mbiaccount/laboconnect-temp3/my-wordpress/v1.0.5/README.md

 > **Postgres**: The Data Base.
 > **jBoss**: The LaboConnect application itself.

 You'll have to choose the access port of you frontal web.
-The app will be accessed by the following url : `https://<hostname|ip>:<port>`
+The app will be accessed by the following url : `https://<hostname|ip>:3000X` whhere X is the deployment number